 When it comes to explaining refresh rates on displays, we can get really technically and bore you half to death.
 Instead, we’ll explain it in as few words as possible.
 Essentially, the refresh rate is the number of times a display updates with new images each second.
-Generally, the higher the refresh rate, the smoother your viewing experience is.
+Generally, the higher the refresh rate the smoother your viewing experience is.
 When it comes to gaming however, this is limited by the frames per second (FPS) your computer is able to churn out.
-For example, if you’re running 60 FPS in a particular game and you have a 144Hz monitor, you’re fine because the monitor is capable of refreshing quicker than the frames that are occurring.
-But if your FPS exceeds your monitor’s refresh rate, that means the display isn’t able to show all those frames.
+For example, if you’re running 60 FPS in a particular game and you have a 144Hz monitor you’re fine because the monitor is capable of refreshing quicker than the frames that are occurring.
+But if your FPS exceeds your monitor’s refresh rate that means the display isn’t able to show all those frames.
 In other words, refresh rate effectively sets a cap on FPS.
-This typically results in screen tearing and there is technology that helps prevent that, which forces your GPU to synchronize with your display’s refresh rate.
+This typically results in screen tearing but there is technology that helps prevent that by forcing your GPU to synchronize with your display’s refresh rate.

 What Accessories Do I Need?

 Gaming laptops have their limitations, especially when it comes to their touchpads.
-Simply put, most games won’t have a very satisfying experience if you’re stuck using the touchpad.
-We highly recommend purchasing a separate gaming mouse.
+Simply put, most games won’t have a very satisfying experience if you’re stuck using the touchpad so we highly recommend purchasing a separate gaming mouse.

 If you’re planning to game online with friends, a gaming headset with a quality microphone is another accessory you’ll want to pick up.
 This is particularly true since some gaming laptops don’t have the best speakers.
 If you’re playing first-person shooters, for example, you’ll want to be able to distinguish exactly which direction the action is coming from and a gaming headset will offer you better surround sound audio than the built-in speakers on a laptop.